Jamie71830/LIN3046_A1_Group1H/file _rganisation_guide.md

 4. year of release (US)
 5. movie length (mins)
 ```
-+ only includes information but not title, follows the order in the aboved
++ only includes informations but not titles, follows the order in the aboved
 + naming: same as script file + "-meta"